Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 #### Step 1 - Create a HMAC Authorization request to the Identity API
-The Identity API can create 3 different types of Bearer Token for you.
+The Identity API can create 2 different types of Bearer Token for you.
 The one you need will depend on what you are trying to do.
-The table below shows the 3 types of task and the corresponding Identity API endpoint to call to get the appropriate Bearer Token.
+The table below shows the 2 types of task and the corresponding Identity API endpoint to call to get the appropriate Bearer Token.

 Task | Identity endpoint to use
 -|-
 Management tasks in your account<br/>or tenants, including creating customer orders | Choose `Create Management API Bearer Token`
-Processing a payout instruction<br/>or requesting payout options | Choose `Create Payout API Bearer Token` Processing a collection instruction<br/>or requesting collection options | Choose `Create Collect API Bearer Token`
+Processing a payout instruction<br/>or requesting payout options | Choose `Create Payout API Bearer Token`

 Using your the `publicKey` and `privateKey` of your API Key you must now create an HMAC token from your request.
 See the example in our [Github Repository](https://github.com/Imburse-Payments/hmac-examples).